top of page

 Kunda, G. (2006).
 Engineering culture: Control and commitment in a high-tech corporation.
 Philadelphia: Temple University Press.

 Lamont, M. (1992).
 Money, morals, and manners: The culture of the French and the American upper-middle class.
-University of Chicago Press.
+Chicago: University of Chicago Press.

 Orr, J. E. (1996).
 Talking about machines: An ethnography of a modern job.
 Cornell University Press.